 HO scale operating model train layout by the Lower Anthracite Model Railroad Club in Shamokin.
 The layout contains over 1,400 feet of track, 154 turnouts, scratch-built models of engines and rolling stock and hundreds of scratch-built models of area landmark buildings.

-ALERT: As of mid-March, this trip was nearly sold out.
+ALERT: As of April 8th, this trip is sold out!

 Friday, May 19th